 Setting up Microsoft Teams

-Those who would be interested in using Microsoft Teams for their organizations will find it easy to set up.
+Those interested in using Microsoft Teams for their organizations will find it easy to set up.
 Microsoft includes Teams in the Windows 11 and Windows 10 images optimized for Microsoft 365 apps.

-These optimized images that are available in the Windows 365 image gallery have been designed to support Teams chat, meeting optimizations, presence, and calling.
+These optimized images, available in the Windows 365 image gallery, intend to support Teams chat, meeting optimizations, presence, and calling.
 In addition, the images in the gallery come pre-configured with the required optimization components.
 So when you install Teams on your Cloud PC you’ll be getting an optimized experience.